Things to do in Napa Valley, California (Locals’ Guide)

 Why Visit Napa Valley California?

 The biggest reason to visit Napa Valley is that it’s incredibly beautiful.
-The hills covered with grape vines, which change colors all year, are gorgeous.
-The wineries, including the architecture and gardens, are another reason to visit.
+The hills are covered with grape vines, which change colors throughout the year and make the landscape gorgeous.

 Things to Do in Napa Valley

-Drive the Silverado Trail and stop in wineries along the way.
+1. Drive the Silverado Trail

 Best Wineries in the Napa Valley

-• Beringer is a good big one to start with — the wine tour is fun and informative, the grounds are gorgeous, and the wine is excellent
+• Beringer is a good big one to start with.
+The wine tour is fun and informative, the grounds are gorgeous, and the wine is excellent

 • Cliff Lede is a good small winery with a homey feel, sculpture in the garden, and a nice outdoor area to relax.